Rome Gay Travel

 The Ludovisi neighborhood in Rome also has a local feel, away from the tourist droves.
-Ludovisi is also where the Rome gay sauna is, for those seeking such proximity convenience.
+Ludovisi is also where the local gay sauna is, for those seeking such proximity convenience.

 Ludovisi is quieter and closer to the Rione XVII Sallustiano business district.
-I stayed in a wonderful and quite large Ludovisi Airbnb the second time I visited Rome and I got such an incredible deal.
+I stayed in a wonderful and quite large Ludovisi apartment rental the second time I visited Rome and I got such an incredible deal.

 For less than 40 Euros a night, I actually scored a 1 bedroom, two bathroom apartment with a full kitchen and living room overlooking local restaurants.